-Finding The Right Yoga Class Can Be A Challenge!
+Finding The Right Class Can Be A Challenge!

-I have on occasion participated in a yoga class and witnessed students struggling in a level not suitable for them, desperately trying to keep up, or so focused on reaching the next level of the posture that they compromise alignment altogether, and their safety!
-This is an observation for the most part of the yoga classes offered in fitness facilities as opposed to yoga studios.
-Sadly, being “miss-matched to the class” happens often and understandably so.
+WHAT STYLE?
+WHICH LEVEL?
+SPIRITUAL ELEMENTS – OR NOT?
+I have on several occasions witnessed yoga participants struggling in a level not suitable for them.
+Desperately trying to keep up and so focused on reaching the next level of the posture that they compromise alignment altogether, and their safety!

-It’s peculiar that Hatha Yoga has this “zen” reputation when the word ‘’ hatha’’ actually means, ‘’forceful!’’.
-Yoga has a slow, relaxing, mellow, stereotype image.
-(Must be all the tv commercials) Yes, these are definite components of a typical class.
-However, yoga can also be dynamic, fast passed, flowing, and you can get injured!
+It’s peculiar that Hatha Yoga has this “zen” reputation when the word ‘’ hatha’’ actually means, ‘’forceful’’.
+Yoga has a slow, relaxing, mellow, stereotype image. (must be all the tv commercials) Yes, these are definite components of a typical class, however, yoga can also be dynamic, fast passed, flowing, and you can get injured!
 So you have to be smart about it!
-I can usually sum up within a few classes (of the classes I participate in) which participants will not continue because of uneasiness ( partially due to the spiritual nuances) not properly fitted to the class level, or be forced to stop later because of injury.
+I can usually sum up within a few classes that I participate in, which students will stop because of uneasiness ( partially due to the spiritual nuances) not properly fitted to the class level, or be forced to abandon because of injury.

 Hatha is a broad term referring to any of the physical practices of Yoga

 There are so many different styles of Yoga out there today.
-It has been 25 years since I completed my yoga teacher’s training and since that time all kinds of ‘’yoga stuff’’ has sprung up.
-For a beginner it can be overwhelming, to say the least!
+It has been 25 years since I completed my yoga teacher’s training, over 40 years since I was first introduced to yoga, and since that time all kinds of ”yoga stuff” has sprung up.
+For a beginner it can be overwhelming to say the least!
 Some of these new styles are simply reincarnations (pun intended) of the old classics with spunky, fashionable names.
-Others, quirky combinations or ‘’blends’’ of yoga styles that are very effective, and other such as Christian Yoga Classes that are a welcomed alternative to traditionnel yoga classes.
-These Hybrids can be rather fun and creative way of ‘’changing it up’’ just so long as they are safe!
+Others, quirky combinations or ‘’blends’’ of yoga styles & gymnastic movements that are very effective.
+Other specialty styles such as Christian Yoga, Jewish Yoga, and yoga for Catholics, are replacing classical yoga which is a spiritual practice that include Hindu rituals & philosophies.
+All to say, these hybrids can be rather fun and creative way of ‘’changing it up’’ just so long as they are safe!

-There appears to be less of a spiritual air about the contemporary, postural types of classes that have sprouted up in fitness centres and studios across the globe.
-Less chanting, mediation, and less eastern spiritualisms.
-I think this evolution of sorts is understandable considering how big the “physical culture” has become and how far science has evolved in the field of fitness and sports education in the last 40 years or so.
-For example, I was already a practising group fitness instructor and Fitness and Lifestyle consultant when I took my Sivananda yoga teacher’s training in 1992.
-Even then, I had the discerning eye and knowledge base to identify counter indicated postures which were at that time (25 yrs ago) considered safe and effective.
-In fact, there are to this day, postures that I omit in my yoga classes because the risk of injury out ways the benefits, or the yoga postures simply do not engage the muscle group effectively.
-This I believe, is the beauty of the science of exercise and how it applies to yoga.
-As this field evolves, so do we as more knowledgeable, competent teachers of this highly effective discipline.
+There appears to be less of a spiritual air about the contemporary, postural types of yoga classes that have sprung up in fitness centers across the globe.
+Generally, (not always) there is less spiritual nuances, chanting, and meditation, in gym based classes for example than at a yoga studio, ashram, or retreat.
+I believe this is understandable considering how big the “physical culture” has become, how big yoga is, and how far science has evolved in the field of fitness and sports education.
+For instance, I was a group fitness instructor and Fitness and Lifestyle consultant when I took my Sivananda yoga teacher’s training in 1992.
+Going into the program I already had a discerning eye and the knowledge base to identify counter indicated postures which were at that time (25 yrs ago) considered safe and effective.
+There are to this day postures that I omit in my classes because the risk of injury out ways the benefits, or the posture simply does not engage the muscle group effectively.
+Education, I believe, is the beauty of the science of exercise and how it applies to fitness today.
+As this field evolves, so do we as more knowledgeable, competent teachers.

-Of course, not everyone is partial to the diluted “knock offs” of the original classical yoga class with its eastern philosophies and rituals that arrived here in the west during the mid-50’s and 60’s.
-According to die -hard yoginis, what I’m teaching, postural yoga, is technically secular!
-So, for those who are purposefully seeking out a more spiritual or devotional type of yoga class, one which includes; Hindu chants, meditation, and prayers, contemporary or postural yoga will not meet your needs.
+Of course, not everyone is partial to the diluted “knock offs” of the original classical yoga practice that arrived in the west during the mid-50’s and 60’s.
+According to die -hard yogis & yoginis, the new brands of yoga, westernized yoga, void of Hindu terminologies & spiritualism, is secular and far removed from its intentions.
+Classical yoga is a spiritual practice.
+You cannot get around this.
+Its goal is to unite the practitioner with the almighty, Brahman.
+I agree with them 100%.
+Void of its spiritual components its not yoga!
+Therefore, for those who are purposefully seeking out a more spiritual or devotional type of yoga class, one which includes; Hindu chants, meditation, and prayers, contemporary or postural classes ( like mine) won’t meet their needs.

-“As a personal trainer and yoga teacher, I can identify counter indicated exercises, gage myself and modify my class accordingly.
+“As a personal trainer and fitness instructor, I can identify counter indicated exercises, gage myself and modify accordingly.
 But how does a beginner navigate himself around in all this?”

 This style, Sivananda Yoga which focusses on one pose at a time with rests in between each movement, met my needs.
 It was a welcomed change from the fast paced aerobic classes I was doing then and a shear blessing to participate in now.
 Today, at 53 years of age, I sincerely appreciate this mindful style of yoga.
 I am kinder to my body now, listen to it more and hope to maintain my present state of well-being into my 90`s!
 The Sivananda approach works for me!

 I have found my fit and I pray you find yours too!
-Take the time to look around and inquire.
+Take the time to inquire and inform yourself.
 I assure you, it will be well worth your time and efforts!

-I look forward to sharing future blogs and videos with you.
+I look forward to sharing future blogs and videos with you in 2018!